Skip to content

 5. In addition to the above insurance coverage, every traveling member will be required to purchase individual post-departure travel insurance through the District travel buyer.
 These costs shall be shared by the trip participants on an equal basis.

 6. A student shall show proof of family health insurance coverage.
-This proof must be on file with the school adviser and provided to the school administration.
+This proof must be on file with the school advisor and provided to the school administration.

 • Effective: 7/11/1974